Meet Our Veterans: Javier Font

 My job has always been safeguarded.
 Most importantly, my colleagues assure all is well before, during and after my deployments.
 I am given enough time on return to decompress and get back in form as an educator.

 What is your favorite part of working here?

-I most enjoy the camaraderie developed both with my teaching staff but especially with the UW Hospital and Clinics staff that we teach.
+I most enjoy the camaraderie developed both with my teaching staff but especially with the UW Hospitals and Clinics staff that we teach.
 Like family reunions, I see them every couple of years and enjoy teaching the latest guideline changes and challenging them in what they have learned.
-UW Hospital and Clinics in general has always been topnotch in caliber of staff, but everyone is still down-to-earth and willing to learn.
+UW Hospitals and Clinics in general has always been topnotch in caliber of staff, but everyone is still down-to-earth and willing to learn.